Turkey–United States relations: Air Defense (Patriot — S-400, F35, CAATSA)

-The US had leverage with Turkey as Turkey's military security was largely dependent on its Western ally.
-Turkey depended on the US for control of its airspace.
-Turkey has long pursued air control radars and missile defense systems.
+The US had leverage over Turkey.
+Turkey depended on the U.S. to control its airspace.
+Turkey has long pursued air-control radars and missile-defense systems.
+Turkey got serious about acquiring a missile defense system early in the Obama administration.
+Turkey put in a bid that included the MIM-104 Patriot, which the US had already given to 18 other militaries.
+In 2013, the US did not part with the Patriots.
+China's air defense system won in 2013.
+In 2015, Turkey reversed its position to acquire China's FD-2000 long-range air defense missile system.
+The Chinese reportedly refused Ankara's demands for technology transfer.

-US Patriots that were allocated to the defense of Turkey were removed on August 16, 2015 Turkey's lack of air defense system became an issue when 2015 Russian Sukhoi Su-24 shootdown by a patrolling Turkish Air Force F-16 on November 24, 2015.
+U.S. Patriots that were allocated to the defense of Turkey were removed on August 16, 2015 On November 24, 2015, three months after the Patriots pulled out, Turkey's lack of an air defense system became an issue when 2015 Russian Sukhoi Su-24 shootdown occurred by a patrolling Turkish F-16.
 Turkey stated it has the right to defend its airspace.
-Russia claimed U.S. knew the flight path of the Sukhoi Su-24 and it was an issue between two NATO partners, two U.S. officials claimed there was no such information.
+Russia claimed the US knew the flight path of the Sukhoi Su-24, and it was an issue between two NATO partners; two US officials claimed there was no such information.

+Primary motivation.
+Turkey had no way, other than patrolling the border with F-16s, to defend it.
+Secondary motivation.
+The Turkish Speaker of the House gave the response: Starting around 2015-2016, the U.S. began arming the YPG [PKK's Syrian arm] in Syria.
+Turkish parliament interpreted the U.S. as seeking to establish a new state, a "terror corridor," along Turkey's southern border.
+Turkey had a due diligence in response to this U.S. stance.
+We got what we can.
+Tertiary motivation.
+Turkey wanted the S-400 for the exact same reason that the U.S. did not approve it.
+The 2016 Turkish coup d'état attempt added another major point of tension.
+An unexpected outcome was that several rebel F-16s targeted the presidential jet and bombed the parliament.
+Turkey wanted to protect its parliament, even by shooting down aircraft operated by the Turkish Air Force, if necessary.

-Turkey got serious about acquiring a missile defense system early in the first Obama administration.
-Turkey put up a bid, which included MIM-104 Patriot.
-Chinese air defense was the winning system in 2013.
-In 2015, Turkey reversed its position to acquire China's FD-2000 long-range air defense missile system.
-The Chinese reportedly refused Ankara's technology transfer demands.
-In 2013, US did not part with valuable MIM-104 Patriot intellectual property.
-When Erdogan confronted (2017) "They give tanks, cannons and armored vehicles to the terror organization but we can't procure some of our needs, although we want to pay the price."
-Turkey, a NATO member since 1952, reportedly saw that Russian technology transfer available.
-Turkey transferred the money for S-400 missile system on September 12, 2017.
+In 2017, Erdogan confronted, "They give tanks, cannons and armored vehicles to the terror organization, but we can't procure some of our needs, although we want to pay the price."
+Turkey, a NATO member since 1952, reportedly saw that Russian technology transfer was available.
+Turkey transferred the money for the S-400 missile system on September 12, 2017.
 Bloomberg reported "permission" of the sale of Patriot systems to Turkey as a breakthrough on December 18, 2018.
-Turkey received its first installment of the Russian S-400 missile defense system on July 12, 2019, just short of six months of the US breakthrough.
+Just short of six months after the US breakthrough, Turkey received its first installment of the Russian S-400 missile defense system on July 12, 2019.
 The patriots were offered to replace Russian ordinance was US$3.5 billion while Turkey paid US$2.5 billion for S-400m.
-In February 2019, Russia had an advance supply contract with Saudi Arabia for the S-400, Qatar was in "advanced" talks with Russia for the S-400, and India agreed to pay more than $5 billion for five S-400 squadrons to be delivered in 2023.

-On July 31, 2019, the United States decided to end the F-35 deal.
-Acting Defense Secretary Patrick M. Shanahan had warned Turkey that such a deal with Russia risks undermining its ties to NATO.
-The US threatened Turkey with CAATSA sanctions over Turkey's decision to buy the S-400 missile defense system from Russia.